-The Living Room would likely be a living come dining room or have an arch way to a smaller room adjecent to it which would be the dining room – something like this: Dining Room Archway photo on Flickr.
+The Living Room would likely be a living come dining room or have an archway to a smaller room adjacent to it which would be the dining room – something like this: Dining Room Archway photo on Flickr.

 Other rooms I’d love:

 (© Marie Claire Maison)